 Regardless of the different types of boxers dogs, the boxer temperament among all three breeds or bloodlines is energetic, social, affectionate, brave, intelligent, independent, and silly personality.
 It is however normal for a boxer puppy to be shy or unsure of surroundings due to inexperience.
 According to the breed standard, aggression towards other dogs is not considered a fault and it is not recommended to have this breed alone or unsupervised with other dogs.

-As you can see, there are different types of boxers dogs including the three breeds or bloodlines of American boxer, German boxer, and English boxer, the fawn, brindle, black and white colors, and boxer mixes.
+As you can see, there are different types of boxers dogs including the three breeds or bloodlines of American boxer, German boxer, and English boxer, the fawn, brindle, and white colors, and boxer mixes.
 Although there is just one standard boxer dog breed, there are slight differences between the three and larger differences between the purebreds and the mixes.

-Summary of Boxer Dogs
+Summary of Types of Boxer Dogs

 Ready to discover the top 10 cutest dog breeds in the entire world?